Homelessness in Florida: Count

 Pinellas County has one of the highest concentrations of any Florida county, at nearly 0.3% with nearly 3,000 homeless people and a population in general of almost one million.
 It is second next to Miami-Dade County's homeless population at 4,235, but this is due to a higher general population (6 million; 0.08%) and still a lower prevalence closer to Florida and the U.S.'s average of being in between 0.1-0.2%.
 These are according to Florida Coalition for the Homeless' 2016 statistics; these figures may fluctuate and rise due to the 2021 evictions due to the moratorium endings.
 Monroe County, which has c.
 75,000 people, has 575 recorded homeless individuals as of 2016, which is 0.8%.

 General poverty in Florida

-For 2016, the US Census Bureau reported that there were 3,116,886 people in poverty in Florida, or 15.7% of the state's population.
+For 2016, the U.S. Census Bureau reported that there were 3,116,886 people in poverty in Florida, or 15.7% of the state's population.
 22.8% of them are children.
+According to the new data published by the U.S. Census Bureau the percentage of Floridians living in poverty has decreased from 15.7% to 13.1% as of 2021.
 Begging and panhandling are often a consequence of pervasive poverty due to the need to source money.
 When focusing on the laws against begging and panhandling it is important to begin with the fact that people become beggars and panhandlers for various reasons.
 They could be in that situation because of socio-economic issues, disability, loss of income due to natural disasters, discrimination due to being a minority group, lack of education, health issues and many more.
 Consequently, the approach to these social issues must be responsive to people's needs to help them escape poverty and the need to beg.